LeviHeo/vue-static-site-generate/README.md

 # Vue 3 + Vite + Vite SSG  Ultimate Static HTML generate

-This template should help get you started developing with Vue 3 in Vite SSG.
+This is a template for producing static HTML for use in other CMS.
+(Not pre-rendering) This template should help get you started developing with Vue 3 in Vite SSG.

 - [Vite SSG](https://github.com/antfu/vite-ssg/)

 ## Recommended IDE Setup